-Jackson Heights Professional Review and Guide
+Jackson Heights Professional Guide

 "Current residents of Jackson Heights benefit from thoughtful urban planning of a century ago.
 The Queensboro Corporation created Jackson Heights around 1910, taking inspiration from England’s garden city movement.
 Queensboro president Edward A. MacDougall envisioned an alternative to the typical high-density housing of the day, those dark, cramped tenements with poor ventilation that filled concrete-dominated neighborhoods.
 In Jackson Heights, residences would be set back from sidewalks, and only half the land in an apartment complex would actually be built on.
 The results were so-called garden apartments, each complex encompassing a private park for residents.
 The city has designated Jackson Heights a historic district, which prohibits major exterior alterations or new construction that’s out of character.
 Thus, the gracious-living ethos on which Jackson Heights was founded still pervades its residential streets.
 Yet one important thing is different nowadays.
 The Queensboro Corporation created a restricted community, with an approval process for prospective residents, which kept out nonwhites.
 Today, however, Jackson Heights is one of the most diverse places in the world, with a large Indian community centered on 74th St. and a Latino majority overall."